BoardzMaster/machine-learning-master/projects/final_capstone/README.md

 In the project I will be following the next process:

-1.Data cleaning.
+1. Data cleaning.
   •  Dealing with missing data, NaN data.

   •  Deleting outliers.

-2.Encoding data.
+2. Encoding data.

    • Convert categorical data to  numeric values